Image contrast enhancement based on the Schr\"odinger operator spectrum: Two-dimensional semi-classical signal analysis background

 where $\bar{C}$ is a positive scaling constant commonly set to $1$, and $\bar{\gamma}$ is a positive constant that controls the degree of exponential effect on the pixel intensity. \\

-Similar to the case of the gamma transformation, the $\gamma$ value in 2D-SCSA controls the pixel intensity of an image by applying an exponential transformation to the pixels, as illustrated in equation (\ref{2D1DSCSA}).
-This is caused by changes in the amplitude of the negative eigenvalues used to reconstruct the signals produced by the $\gamma$ selected, helping to increase the intensity difference between pixels with similar intensities. \\
+Similar to the case of the gamma transformation, the $\gamma$ value in 2D-SCSA controls the pixel intensity of an image by applying an exponential effect to reconstructed pixels, as illustrated in equation (\ref{2D1DSCSA}).
+The main explanation behind this behavior is that $\gamma$ is caused by changes in the amplitude of the negative eigenvalues used to reconstruct the signals produced by the $\gamma$ selected, helping to increase the intensity difference between pixels with similar intensities.
+However, it's very important to notice that the effect of $\gamma$ for SCSA is more complex since $\gamma$ affects not only the direct eigenvalues but also the whole pixel reconstruction by scaling and applying a similar power effect to the whole reconstruction.\\

-Figure \ref{g_effect} and Figure \ref{fig_gcorrection} illustrate the effect of parameters $\gamma$ and $\bar{\gamma}$ of the 2D-SCSA and gamma correction method, respectively.
-It can be seen that in both methods, the value of $\gamma$ or $\bar{\gamma}$ affects the global pixel intensity of the image.
-However, in 2D-SCSA, lower values of $\gamma$ generate darker images while higher values of $\gamma$ generate lighter images, whereas, in gamma transformation, $\bar{\gamma}$ values less than 1 produce lighter images while $\bar{\gamma}$ values greater than 1 produce darker images.
-An additional difference between the effect of $\gamma$ and $\bar{\gamma}$ of the two methods is that the value of $\gamma$ of 2D-SCSA has an upper limit, where a higher value eliminates lighter pixels of an image by changing their intensity to 0.
-This effect continues until the intensity of all pixels is equal to 0, as illustrated in Fig. \ref{g_effectlim}.
+However, a difference between the two methods is that the value of $\gamma$ of 2D-SCSA has an upper limit as it can be seen in figure \ref{g_effectlim}.
+This upper limit is generated for the $L_{\gamma}^{cl}$.
+This limit is seen more in the implementation, where the Gamma functions presented in the equation ($\Gamma$($\gamma$+1) and $\Gamma$($\gamma$+2)) will give Inf value given the rapid growth of the function, and the maximum float point precision defined by the IEEE 754 standard for double precision that is around $1.8X10^{308}$.
+For this reason, when the value of the Gamma function surpasses that limit, the function gives the result Inf and the whole image is full of NaN values.

-However, it should also be noted that the pixel intensity of the reconstructed image using 2D-SCSA is affected not only by $\gamma$ but also by $h$, which scales the reconstruction.
-Therefore, as illustrated in Fig. \ref{cont_gefect}, to obtain the best 2D-SCSA performance, it is necessary to determine the optimal combination of parameters $\gamma$ and $h$.
+Finally, it is important to highlight that the pixel intensity of the reconstructed image using 2D-SCSA is affected not only by $\gamma$ but also by $h$, which acts as a scaling factor for the reconstruction.
+Figure \ref{cont_gefect} shows the relation between the $h$ and $\gamma$ parameters for image reconstruction and filtering.
+As it can be seen, in order to obtain the best performance of the 2D-SCSA, it is necessary to also tune the parameter $\gamma$.
+Therefore, in this project, the optimal combination of parameters $\gamma$ and $h$ that help to increase the contrast of the image is selected.